RodEfraim/Snake/README.md

 ### Prerequisites

 Install the latest version of java.
+Have all of these files in one folder.

 ## Running the tests